-Information for Prospective Teachers at PHS
+Information for Instructors at PHS

 Instructors with a strong background in working with teens and who are actively engaged in their fields are highly sought at Planet Homeschool.

 Proposals can be made by current students and their parents or guardians, current instructors, and prospective new instructors.
 They can even be made by prospective new students and their parents or guardians.